codeworks-templates/node-server-auth0/readme.md

 AUTH_CLIENT_ID=
 ```

+### OpenAPI 3.0.0
+This template includes an opt-in environment variable that will produce a swagger file based on the controllers and schemas found within the application. set the `USE_SWAGGER` variable to true and the application will generate a `swagger.json` file in the public (*www*) path of the server.
+This file can be used with any OpenAPI 3.0.0 compatible tool.

 ### MVC - Controllers

 This template will automatically register all of the controllers found in the controllers folder of the server.
 This opinionated workflow should help provide a structure on how to build your api.
 Generally speaking every controller method should start with a `try catch block` and utilize the default error handler setup in Startup.js This means if a request ever fails the controller should call the next function with the error provided.